fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 3.3.0 =
+* [Changed] AutoCheck report fetching is rewritten to use a newer end-point at Friday Systems

 = 3.2.0 =
 * [Added] When shoppers navigate to vehicles that are no longer on the site, redirect them to an archive page of all vehicles of the same make
 * [Added] Make it easy for themes to include Schema.org structured data for vehicles via a new method on our vehicle class